Master of Design

 Master of Design Program Overview

-ID teaches students to shape compelling opportunities through actively developing insight from multiple perspectives.
-They explore options through aggressive prototyping and critique, and identify valuable directions that prompt action and support resilient change.
-Students learn through hands-on projects and real world challenges, both individually and in team collaborations.
+Students learn to shape compelling opportunities and solutions through by developing insights from multiple perspectives.
+Exploring options through aggressive prototyping and critique, students identify valuable directions that prompt action and support resilient change and learn individually and collaboratively through hands-on projects and real world challenges.

-- Over 80% of the courses in the program are electives (seminars and workshops) allowing students to customize their program of study.
+- Customizable study: Over 80% of the courses in the program are electives (seminars and workshops)

 See the full list of courses offered for the MDes.

-- Fifty-four credit hours (15 credit hours additional with the Design Foundation program).
+- 54 credit hours (15 credit hours additional with the Design Foundation program).